facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 #### `fnmatch.NEGATE, fnmatch.N` {: #fnmatchnegate}

-`NEGATE` causes patterns that start with `!` to be treated as exclusion matches.
+`NEGATE` causes patterns that start with `!` to be treated as exclusion patterns.
 A pattern of `!*.py` would match any file but Python files.
+Exclusion patterns cannot be used by themselves though, and must be paired with a normal, inclusion pattern, either by utilizing the [`SPLIT`](#fnmatchsplit) flag, or providing multiple patterns in a list.
+Assuming the `SPLIT` flag, this means using it in a pattern such as `inclusion|!exclusion`.

+If it is desired, you can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
+This is done with the [`NEGATEALL`](#fnmatchnegateall) flag.

-If used with [`EXTMATCH`](#fnmatchextmatch), patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of an inverse `extmatch` group.
-See [`MINUSNEGATE`](#fnmatchminusnegate) for an alternative syntax that plays nice with `EXTMATCH`.
+If used with the extended glob feature, patterns like `!(inverse|pattern)` will be mistakenly parsed as an exclusion pattern instead of as an inverse extended glob group.
+See [`MINUSNEGATE`](#fnmatchminusgate) for an alternative syntax that plays nice with extended glob.

-!!! warning "Change 4.0"
+!!! warning "Changes 4.0"
     In 4.0, `NEGATE` now requires a non-exclusion pattern to be paired with it or it will match nothing.
-You can either use [`SPLIT`](#fnmatchSPLIT), or feed in a list of multiple patterns instead of a single string.
-If you really need the old behavior, you can use the `NEGDEFAULT` flag which will provide a default of `**` which is subject to the `GLOBSTAR` flag. `NEGDEFAULT` will raise a deprecation warning and will be removed in the future.
+If you really need something similar to the old behavior, that would assume a default inclusion pattern, you can use the [`NEGATEALL`](#fnmatchnegateall).

+#### `glob.NEGATEALL, glob.A`

+`NEGATEALL` can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
+Essentially, it means if you use a pattern such as `!*.md`, it will assume a pattern of `*|!*.md` (assuming the use of the [`SPLIT`](#fnmatchsplit) flag).

 #### `fnmatch.MINUSNEGATE, fnmatch.M` {: #fnmatchminusnegate}